tee-jaay/TJ-Admin-Counter/README.md

 ## Description

 Tj Admin Counter is a WordPress plugin that displays the current number of administrators in the WordPress admin bar.
 It highlights the count in green if there is only one admin and in red if there are more.
+Additionally, the plugin sends a daily email notification to the first administrator if there are multiple administrators.

 ## Installation